 Summary:

 The Holland Patent Central School District in New York is home to two elementary schools: General William Floyd Elementary School and Holland Patent Elementary School.
-While the schools serve different grade levels, with General William Floyd covering PK-2 and Holland Patent covering 3-5, they exhibit notable differences in their student populations, academic performance, and resource allocation.
+Both schools serve students from pre-kindergarten through 5th grade.

 Thank you for your feedback!